 Stability is where gummies win or lose (especially for kids)

-Even a well-produced gummy can struggle if it isn’t designed for real-world storage.
-Kids’ gummies don’t always live in ideal conditions.
-They get opened often, carried around, and stored in warm, humid spots.
+Even a well-produced gummy can fall apart if it isn't designed for real-world storage.
+Kids' gummies rarely live in ideal conditions.
+They're opened often, tossed in bags, and stashed in warm bathrooms.
 Gummies are particularly sensitive to heat, humidity, oxygen, and light.

 If you want one “adult” criterion to apply when buying a kids’ gummy, it's this: look for evidence that the product was designed to stay stable through its entire shelf life—not just to taste good on day one.